See the Lompoc Flower Fields

 Flower Field Bloom Tracker

 Mid-April gave harvest to an abundance of gorgeous larkspur, delphinium, and Queen Anne’s lace.
-Mid-summer should offer new crops full of vibrant and luscious blooms.
+Summer offered new crops full of vibrant and luscious blooms.

 Keep an eye out for updates!

 A. Highway 246 / W Ocean Ave. to Bailey Rd.

 This field follows a seasonal cycle of planting, blooming, and harvest.
-As you exit Lompoc you will be able to view the diverse commercial blooms that are starting to grow between Bailey Rd and Floradale Ave.
-You should be able to catch the blooms until around the end of September.
+As you exit Lompoc you will be able to view the diverse commercial blooms that are growing between Bailey Rd and Floradale Ave.
+The fields continue to bloom into early fall.